Blockchains / Solana

 Introduction to Solana

-Solana represents one of the most ambitious attempts to solve blockchain’s scalability trilemma - the conventional wisdom that blockchains must sacrifice either security, decentralization, or scalability.
+Solana represents one of the most ambitious attempts to solve blockchain’s scalability trilemma, the conventional wisdom that blockchains must sacrifice either security, decentralization, or scalability.
 Launched in March 2020, Solana achieves transaction speeds and costs that rival traditional payment systems while maintaining a degree of decentralization that supporters argue is sufficient for most use cases.

 Built by former Qualcomm engineers, Solana’s unique architecture centers on Proof of History, a novel timekeeping mechanism that enables unprecedented parallelization of transaction processing.
 The result is a blockchain capable of theoretical throughput exceeding 65,000 transactions per second with sub-second finality.